The Ultimate Road Trip for America's Best BBQ

 Martin’s has several locations throughout Tennessee, Kentucky, Alabama and South Carolina.
 What makes it standout, though, are the other unique items on its menu.

 Take it’s Redneck Taco for instance: a cornbread hoecake with either pulled pork, brisket, smoked chicken, turkey or catfish.
 There’s also a fried bologna sandwich that screams Tennessee.

 And this brings us full circle back to Missouri for our eighth stop on the BBQ tour.
 St. Louis-style BBQ is a bit newer to the scene.
 Also all about the ribs, St. Louis is especially known for spare ribs, which are cut in a way that removes some of the excess cartilage and bone.

 These ribs are typically grilled rather than slow-cooked and are also heavily sauced with a tomato-based sauce.

 Salt + Smoke has quickly expanded throughout the St. Louis area, offering the triple threat of BBQ, bourbon and beer.
 Yes, that means its drink menu is almost as exciting as its dinner menu.

-We suggest pairing the delicious trashed ribs with the Bartender’s Choice whiskey flight.
+We suggest pairing the delicious ribs with a whiskey flight.

 Most Legendary Joint: Pappy’s Smokehouse